 In order to further diversify our attorney base, the Firm also actively recruits lateral women and minority partners and associates.
 To accommodate attorneys who strive to continue working as an attorney while maintaining their commitment to their families, the Firm offers alternative work schedule options.

 Our female and minority attorneys are involved in leadership positions within the Firm.
-One female partner serves on the Board of Directors, a female partner serves as a Practice Group Leader, a female partner serves as Chairperson of the Firm’s Diversity Committee, another female partner serves as the Chairperson of the Professional Review Committee, and a female partner serves as the Chairperson of the newly formed Community Service Committee.
+One female partner serves on the Board of Directors, a female partner serves as Chairperson of the Firm’s Diversity Committee, another female partner serves as the Chairperson of the Professional Review Committee, and a female lawyer, serves as the Firm’s Chief Strategy Officer and as Chairperson of the Strategic Plan Implementation Committee.
 Our women attorneys also hold a variety of community leadership roles including serving as Chairperson of the North Carolina Symphony Society, Chairperson of the Carolina Ballet, member of the Board of Directors of the Charlotte Women’s Bar, Past President of the Wake County Bar Association, and Past President of CREW (Commercial Real Estate Women).
-In addition, seven of our female partners have been named as Best Lawyers in America, six female partners were named Super Lawyers and two were named “Legal Elite.”

 Parker Poe attorneys are also involved in local bar efforts to promote diversity within the legal profession, including:

 - Service on the Mecklenburg County Bar’s Special Committee on Diversity

 - One of the initial signatories of the Mecklenburg County Bar’s Action Plan of the Charlotte-Mecklenburg General Counsel and Managing Partners Diversity Initiative

 - Two lawyers serving on the program steering committee for Increasing Diversity in the Legal Profession symposium for minority college students